socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

 -------------------------

-These commands are available only after you have downloaded and unpacked the Nextcloud archive, and taken no further installation steps.
+These commands are available only after you have downloaded and unpacked the cyfrSpaces archive, and taken no further installation steps.

-You can install Nextcloud entirely from the command line.
-After downloading the tarball and copying Nextcloud into the appropriate directories you can use ``occ`` commands in place of running the graphical Installation Wizard.
+You can install cyfrSpaces entirely from the command line.
+After downloading the tarball and copying cyfrSpaces into the appropriate directories you can use ``occ`` commands in place of running the graphical Installation Wizard.

 Then choose your ``occ`` options.
 This lists your available options::

- sudo -u www-data php /var/www/nextcloud/occ
- Nextcloud is not installed - only a limited number of commands are available Nextcloud version 9.0.0
+ sudo -u www-data php /var/www/nextcloud/occ cyfrSpaces is not installed - only a limited number of commands are available cyfrSpaces version 9.0.0

  Usage:
   [options] command [arguments]